 Netflix parents’ guide: what is it and is it safe for kids?

-Like its many rivals, it has enjoyed a further surge in popularity during the COVID-19 lockdown, and with good reason: it offers a vast array of content, ranging from classic films to the latest TV box-sets and from gritty grown-up thrillers to child-friendly cartoons.
+Families are replacing regular television in favour of streaming services – and Netflix is one of the most popular choices.
+And with good reason: it offers a vast array of content, ranging from classic films to the latest TV box-sets and from gritty grown-up thrillers to child-friendly cartoons.

-Conscious that people may be using it as a kind of virtual babysitter at the moment, Netflix has rolled out several new features to help families have safer, more enjoyable streaming experiences.
+Over the past few months, Netflix has rolled out several new features to help families have safer, more enjoyable streaming experiences.